akkadotnet/Akka.Persistence.Sql/README.md

       connection-string = "" # Connection String is Required!

       # This dispatcher will be used for the Stream Materializers
+      # Note that while all calls will be Async to Linq2Db,
+      # If your provider for some reason does not support async,
+      # or you are a very heavily loaded system,
+      # You may wish to provide a dedicated dispatcher instead
       materializer-dispatcher = "akka.actor.default-dispatcher"

       # Provider name is required.